satyakees/FaultNet/README.md

 The current best model, with code released, in this repo is (UNet-Res1) which siginificantly outperforms the original Wu model and both VNets in terms of iou on the test set.
 The unreleased model UNet-Res2 is **SOTA** for the test-set.
 Code to be released.

+TO BE ADDED : Deep-Supervision, Recurrent-UNets, Attention UNets
 #### Current model IOUs

 | Filename | WU | VNet(CE+Dice) | VNet-Modified | UNet_Res1(CE) | Unet-Res2(**SOTA**) | Unet-Res2(TTA) **SOTA** |